Pittsburgh Tribune-Review: Kent State and the Pulitzer

-2000s mergers and consolidations
+21st century

 In 2000, the Trib announced it would convert its Irwin-based paper, the daily (except Sunday) Standard Observer, into a twice-weekly regional section of the Greensburg Tribune-Review.
 Citing a "sagging economy", the Trib laid off more than four percent of its workforce in 2003, including freelance writers.
 More shakeups continued in 2005 as circulation numbers dropped and a top official left.
 An online message board featured back and forth fights between Pittsburgh and Greensburg employees.

 Edward Harrell, then-president of the Tribune-Review Publishing Company, announced in January 2005 that most of the regional editions of the paper would have their newsroom, management, and circulation departments merged, and staff reductions would follow.
 The merged papers include the Tribune-Review of Greensburg, the Valley News Dispatch of Tarentum, The Leader-Times of Kittanning, The Daily Courier of Connellsville and the Blairsville Dispatch.
 The Valley Independent, the only paper with a unionized newsroom and contract, was not affected.

 The company incorporated as Trib Total Media in the summer of 2005 and purchased Gateway Newspapers, a community publication group servicing approximately 22 communities, at the time, in and around Pittsburgh's Allegheny County.
 The company immediately laid off two managers.
 The exact number of proposed redundancies was not announced.
 In September 2005, Harrell announced his retirement as president of Tribune-Review Publishing Company, effective December 31, 2005.
 He had served as president since 1989.
 Several staff writers were laid off in December 2005 as two of Gateway's newspapers were discontinued.

 In May 2008, the Post-Gazette and the Trib reached a deal for one company to deliver both papers.
 The Post-Gazette would begin delivering the Trib to most of the area with some exceptions.
 The terms of the deal were not disclosed.
 On June 20, 2008, Trib Total Media publicly announced it was closing several weekly newspapers in the Gateway Newspapers chain.
 The papers affected include: Bridgeville Area News, North Journal, McKnight Journal, Woodland Progress, Penn Hills Progress, Coraopolis-Moon Record and the Advance Leader.
 Many of those papers were several decades old.

 The company also announced major changes to the remaining Gateway publications including a revamp of the Pennysaver in the communities that have Gateway newspapers.
 Several published reports say the remaining community newspapers would expand coverage to include areas no longer serviced by Gateway publications.
 Other Gateway newspapers will now serve the communities served by those titles.